Using quantum theory to reduce the complexity of input-output processes

-\emph{Proof of \textbf{D.}} Observe that the quantum transducer is a physically realizable model.
+\emph{Proof of \textbf{D.}} The quantum transducer is a physically realizable model.
 Thus (IV) implies that $Q_X \geq C_X$ for all $\omni{X}$.
 However, we note from our construction $Q_X \leq C_X$ for all $\omni{X}$.
 Therefore $Q_X = C_X$.
-Noting that the quantum causal states for the quantum transducers are all pure (i.e., $\Omega = \{\ket{s_i}\}$, this implies all $\ket{s_i}$ are mutually orthogonal.
+Since the causal states of the quantum transducer are all pure, all $\ket{s_i}$ are mutually orthogonal~\cite{nielsen2010quantum}.

-\emph{Proof of Main Result.} Reduced complexity and generality can be reduced to consequences of the above theorem.
+\emph{Proof of Main Result.} Reduced complexity and generality are consequences of the above theorem.
 Specifically given a particular input-output process, falsehood of (II) implies that its transducer is step-wise inefficient.
-Meanwhile, falsehood of (I) implies that $Q_X < C_X$ for all non-pathological $\omni{X}$.
+Meanwhile, falsehood of (I) implies $Q_X < C_X$ for all non-pathological $\omni{X}$.
 Thus reduced complexity is implied by equivalence of (I) and (II).
 Generality is proven by contradiction.
 Assume that for some non-pathological $\omni{X}$, quantum transducers yield no improvement (i.e. $Q_X = C_X$) but some other physically realizable model has complexity less than $C_X$.
-The former implies (I) is true, the latter implies (IV) is false, which violates the theorem above.
+The former implies (I) is true, the latter implies (IV) is false, which violates the theorem.
 Thus, both reduced complexity and generality must hold.

-\textbf{Simulating the actively perturbed coin.} Here, we detail how the two quantum causal states in Eq. \eqref{eq:perturbedcoinstates} allows simulation of the actively perturbed coin.